Take Action for Human Rights

 These families carry a deep fear and anxiety — not knowing if they’ll be released or if they’ll contract COVID-19.

 These families are just a few of the faces of ICE’s cruelty and disregard for the health and wellbeing of children and parents:

-Ana* (22) and Victoria* (3) fled Honduras after repeated threats against their lives after her partner and Victoria’s father was killed because of his political beliefs.
-They requested asylum in the U.S. over nine months ago and locked up ever since.
+Ana* (22) and Victoria* (4) fled Honduras after repeated threats against their lives after her partner, Victoria’s father, was killed because of his political beliefs.
+They requested asylum in the U.S. over ten months ago and locked up ever since.
 Both spent both their birthdays behind bars.
 ICE was informed multiple times that Victoria is asthmatic and particularly at risk for COVID-19, but refuses to release them.
 Ana has been suffering from ovarian cysts that have pained her daily for months, and has not received the appropriate medical care.
 Ana is trying to stay strong for Victoria as she watches her daughter deteriorate in front of her: Victoria now has anxiety attacks, nightmares, and wets the bed—something she didn’t used to do.
 She’s also started pinching and biting herself, and chewing on her clothes.
 The Dilley psychologist told Ana this was “normal.”
 This time in detention has taken a severe toll on her daughter and stolen Victoria’s life in a way Ana never wanted or intended — she was just looking for a way to protect them from harm.